Breast Cancer Screening: The Controversy and the Evidence

 The accuracy of both mammograms and clinical (manual) breast exams depend on the quality of the examiners’ skills

-Well designed studies find that breast cancer detection accuracy depends on the competencies of the examiner as well as the method used.
-Mammograms are read (viewed) by clinicians whose accuracy depends on their visual discrimination skills whereas the accuracy of clinical breast exams depends on the sense of touch and palpation skills.
+Well designed studies also find that breast cancer detection accuracy depends on the competencies of the examiner as well as the method used.
+Mammograms are read (viewed) by clinicians whose accuracy depends on their training and development of visual discrimination skills whereas the accuracy of clinical breast exams depends on training the sense of touch and development of palpation skills.

 In science and medicine a period of resistance typically results when evidence contradicts established traditions and beliefs even when the practices or beliefs are ineffective or worse.
 This was dramatically demonstrated when an effective new treatment for stomach ulcers was rejected for nearly a decade by experts and by US health officials.
 In the present, far more potentially deadly case of breast cancer screening.